eric-pierce/Personal-Cloud/README.md

 * [MariaDB](https://mariadb.org/) \- Open source MySQL server for applications which don't support my preferred SQL server, Postgres
 * [Postgres](https://www.postgresql.org/) \- Open source SQL server for applications which it
 * [Redis](https://redis.io/) \- Memcache to speed up Nextcloud
+* [Restic/Resticker](https://github.com/djmaze/resticker) \- This is a docker image which contains a parameterized version of Restic, for automated, encrypted, incremental backups.
+I'm backing up to a Backblaze B2 bucket which is low cost and use based.

 **Open-web accessible applications**